 Enjoy the bright blooms of wildflowers (in spring only) before setting off along the Miners Pathway from Paynes Find towards Mt Magnet.
 Remnants of its gold mining history are evident in discarded mine shafts, the museum and heritage walk trails.
 Head north to Cue, famous for its stunning colonial buildings, many of which are classified by the National Trust.

 Accommodation options: Motel, outback pub, bed and breakfast, station stay, caravan park, camping.

 Hit the dirt road south-east to Sandstone, keeping watch for local wildlife such as kangaroos and emus.
-The town takes its name from the many rust-stained natural rock formations that dot the surrounding landscape.
+The Meekatharra-Sandstone Road is a gravel road, so you might want to check the latest road reports before you head off.
+The historic town of Sandstone takes its name from the many rust-stained natural rock formations that dot the surrounding landscape.
 Be sure to stop at London Bridge – a rock formation that was once wide enough for a horse and sulky to cross.

 Accommodation options: Outback pub, bed and breakfast, caravan park, camping.

 The journey weaves through the vast open landscapes, crossing back through Mt Magnet to Yalgoo.
 Emus, wedge-tailed eagles and kangaroos are plentiful here.
 Visit Joker's Tunnel, carved through solid rock by early prospectors.